The Complete History of the Negroni Cocktail

 Relaxation is something that we humans take very seriously.
 Every culture has its own version of it, but Italians take it to another level.
 They’ve elevated unwinding to an art form, and in Italy it’s called aperitivo.
 It’s more than just drinks at the end of the day; it’s an expression of culture through food, drink, and good company.

-Along with the Spritz, the Negroni is a quintessential part of the aperitivo ritual.
-The bittersweet classic is the perfect way to charge your appetite before dinner.
-Complimentary snacks, or ‘cicchetti’ like olives, cheese, and cured meats are served with the Italian cocktails.
 The idea is not to fill up on snacks but rather to whet the appetite for dinner.
 Aperitivo usually runs from 6–8 PM and serves as a perfect transition period from the bustle of the day to a more leisurely evening.

 The Negroni family tree

-In each variation, the spirit or vermouth has been changed, and some even use sweet and dry vermouths in the same cocktail.
-There are tequila, mezcal, bourbon, rye whiskey, Prosecco, rum, and coffee Negronis, but because of the constant Campari, they all retain the essence of the original.
-Each cocktail is its own drinking experience, yet they all feel comfortably familiar.
-This is the magic of the Negroni cocktail.
+Campari’s official Negroni family tree features nine variations that all sprout from the original recipe.
+In each, the spirit or vermouth has been changed, and some recipes even use sweet and dry vermouths in the same cocktail.
+There are tequila, mezcal, bourbon, rye whiskey, Prosecco, rum, and coffee Negronis, but because of the constant Campari, they retain the essence of the original.

 How to make a classic Negroni the Campari way